Post-clustering Inference under Dependence: Numerical experiments

 \subsection{Uniform $p$-values under a global null hypothesis}

 To illustrate the null distribution of $p$-values, we followed the same steps as in \cite[Section 5.1]{Gao}.
-For $n=100$ and $p\in\lbrace 5,20,50\rbrace$, we simulated $M=2000$ samples drawn from model \eqref{model} in settings $(a)$, $(b)$ and $(c)$ with $\boldsymbol{\mu}=\mathbf{0}_{n\times p}$ a zero matrix, so that the null hypothesis \eqref{h0} holds for any pair of clusters in $\mathcal{C}(\mathbf{X})$.
+For $n=100$ and $p\in\lbrace 5,20,50\rbrace$, we simulated $M=2000$ samples drawn from model \eqref{model} in settings $(D1)$, $(D2)$ and $(D3)$ with $\boldsymbol{\mu}=\mathbf{0}_{n\times p}$ a zero matrix, so that the null hypothesis \eqref{h0} holds for any pair of clusters in $\mathcal{C}(\mathbf{X})$.
 For each simulated sample, we used $k$-means and HAC to estimate three clusters and tested \eqref{h0} for two randomly selected clusters.
 Results for HAC with average linkage are displayed in Figure~\ref{fig:average_global_h0}, where the empirical cumulative distribution functions (ECDF) of the simulated $p$-values are shown.
-The results for $k$-means and HAC with centroid, single and complete linkage are analogous to those for average linkage and we present them in Appendix~\ref{sec:extra_sim_global}.
+The results for $k$-means and HAC with centroid, single and complete linkage are analogous to those for average linkage and we present them in Appendix~\ref{sec:extra_sim}.
 The $p$-values for HAC with complete linkage were computed as their Monte Carlo approximation \eqref{monte_carlo_pv} with $N=2000$ iterations.
-In all cases, the $p$-values follow a uniform distribution when the null hypothesis \eqref{h0} holds, excluding a slight deviation from uniformity found for HAC with complete linkage under $(c)$.
-This deviation may be explained by the difficulty of simulating independent realizations of auto-regressive processes (see Appendix~\ref{sec:extra_sim_global}).
+In all cases, the $p$-values follow a uniform distribution when the null hypothesis \eqref{h0} holds.